Ethics at Gaia House

-- By staff, trustees, teachers or others associated with Gaia House, in breach of the five ethical guidelines.
+- By staff, Trustees, Teachers or others associated with Gaia House, in breach of the 5 ethical guidelines.

 Complaints to the Ethical Ombudsperson

-Any person wishing to raise concern or bring a complaint regarding the ethical behaviour of anyone teaching or working at or for Gaia House (for example, any teacher, member of staff or volunteer) is invited to contact the Ethical Ombudsperson.
-Whilst we encourage anyone with a complaint to raise it directly with the person concerned if appropriate, we recognise that there may be circumstances where this is either not appropriate or not possible, or does not produce a satisfactory resolution to the issue.
+Any person wishing to raise concern or bring a complaint regarding the ethical behaviour of anyone teaching or working at or for Gaia House, i.e. any teacher, member of staff including volunteers, is invited to contact the Ethical Ombudsperson.
+Whilst we encourage anyone having a complaint to raise it directly with the person concerned if appropriate, we recognise that there will be circumstances where this is either not appropriate or not possible, or does not produce a satisfactory resolution to the issue.

-Anyone wishing to make a complaint to the Ethical Ombudsperson is entitled to request the support of the Director or Chair of the Trust as set out in the Gaia House Complaints Procedure.
+Anyone wishing to make a complaint to the Ethical Ombudsperson is entitled to request the support of the Director or Chair of the Trust as set out in the Gaia House Code of Conduct Complaints Procedure.